 Vaginismus: What is it and how is it treated?

 Vaginismus is an involuntary contraction of the pelvic floor muscles surrounding the vagina.
-This makes vaginal penetration either impossible or uncomfortable.
-The cause of the condition is psychological, as its physical origins have not been discovered.
+This makes penetration into the vagina impossible or only possible with pain.
+There are no known physical causes; the condition is psychological.

-Many people report vaginal cramps when trying to insert a tampon or during a gynaecological examination.
-In extreme cases, the mere thought of an intimate procedure can cause the vagina and pelvic floor to contract.
-If the contractions that occur during this time are forced and prolonged, they will be painful.
-When the contractions are over, the muscles relax and return to normal..
+Many patients also suffer from vaginal cramps when they try to insert a tampon or during a gynaecological examination.
+In severe cases, even the thought of an intimate procedure is enough to trigger contractions of the vagina and pelvic floor.
+If the contractions are strong and persistent, they cause pain.
+When the contraction subsides, the muscles relax again and normalise.

 Vaginismus can occur in different ways in women.
 Some are only present during sexual activity and cause no complications during examination or tampon insertion.
 Occasionally it rejects the insertion of objects.
 Some allow partial penetration of the penis but make sexual activity painful.